With a boom in digital marketing, more people are setting up their own boutique search management agencies.

 9. Added extras

-Some extras should come as standard, some you can charge for.
+Some extras should come as standard, and some you can charge for.

 Those that should come as standard include: